Soundgarden: Echo of Miles... and Cornell's death (2013–2017)

-Aftermath, disbandment and reunions (2017–present)
+Second disbandment, reunions and upcoming final album (2017–present)

 In September 2017, drummer Matt Cameron told Billboard that he and the other surviving members of Soundgarden had yet to make a decision about the future of the band following Cornell's death.
 He was quoted as saying, "I don't think we're ready to say anything other than ...
 Kim and Ben and I are certainly aware of how much our fans are hurting, and we're certainly hurting right there along with them.
 But we're extremely private people, and we're all still processing our grief in our own way and on our own time.
 But we definitely are thinking of our fans and love them very much."

 In September 2018, guitarist Kim Thayil told Billboard that he and the other surviving members of Soundgarden were still unsure about the future of the band.
 He clarified, "We often reference rock history and we've often commented on what other bands in similar situations have done, not as a plan or anything but just commenting on how bands have handled situations like this and what bands seem to have been graceful and dignified in how they manage their future musical endeavors and how some maybe were clumsy and callous.
 We think about those things.
 We try not to go too deep into these conversations, but stuff comes up after a few beers."
 A month later, Cameron told Rolling Stone that the surviving members of Soundgarden "would certainly love to try to continue to do something, figure out something to do together."
 Bassist Ben Shepherd added, "We haven't even gotten a chance to hang out, just us three, yet.
 We're going through natural healing, then thinking about the natural next step."

 In an October 2018 interview with Seattle Times, Thayil stated that the Soundgarden band name would be retired.
 He explained, "I don't know really what kind of thing is possible or what we would consider in the future.
 It's likely nothing.
 The four of us were that.
 There were four of us and now there's three of us, so it's just not likely that there's much to be pursued other than the catalog work at this point."
 Thayil also stated that while he did not rule out the possibility of working with Cameron and Shepherd in a different capacity, writing or touring under the Soundgarden banner again was unlikely: "No, I don't think that's anything we'd give reasonable consideration to at this point.
 When I say 'at this point,' I mean perhaps ever."